RoboJackets/robonav-electrical/README.md

 git clone https://github.com/RoboJackets/igvc-electrical.git
 ```

-You now have all you need to start contributing to the IGVC Electrical team!
+You now have all you need to start contributing to the RoboNav Electrical team!